DimaXDD/SnakeGame/README.md

 3. Submit a pull request describing the changes.

 ## Contact
-Feel free to reach out to me through GitHub if you have any questions or suggestions.
+Feel free to reach out to me through GitHub of [Telegram](https://t.me/DimaTru) if you have any questions or suggestions.